 Accent wall paint color: Valspar “Bell Tower Stone”

 In all it’s mauve-modern-but-still-rustic glory.
 The previous owners remodeled the kitchen and the master bath but no other spaces and they did so with quite a weird taste in fixtures and finishes.
 How does 16′ track lighting with FOUR different colorful pendant styles go with river rock backsplash and pickled oak cabinets??
 I can’t believe we lived with it like this for about seven years!

 While yes it was remodeled, it was very dated with the pickled oak cabinets and white appliances.
 I overhauled this space with new light fixtures, a new faucet, shiplap accents, a funky new laundry door, and beautiful gray cabinet paint.
-Unfortunately we were not able to update the appliances but they work and I think the new cabinet color makes them blend in much better at least.
+Unfortunately we were not able to update the appliances until right before we moved, but these worked and the new cabinet color made them blend in much better at least.